View all web browser and mobile devices available in our cloud-based test lab.

 Here, learn all about parallel testing, the benefits it provides testing teams, and common challenges you may run into.

-Parallel testing concurrently tests multiple applications or components of an application in order to reduce overall test execution time.
+Parallel testing is the practice of testing multiple applications or application components concurrently in order to reduce overall test execution time.
+Parallel tests feature more than one test or system check being executed simultaneously.

 The opposite of parallel testing is sequential testing.
 This entails executing one test after another.
 This is a much more time-consuming approach to testing.